TheChesireCat/SAAthi/README.md

 # SAAthi

-A Repository for the school of Arts and Aesthetics Dissertations
+A Repository for [School of Arts and Aesthetics](https://www.jnu.ac.in/saa) Dissertations

+Dedicated to the Artists and Historians I know

 Notes: